lars-vc/neovim-config/README.md

 Any Nerd Font should probably work

 ### Wakatime
-Fill in your [API-key](https://wakatime.com/settings/api-key) when the plugin asks for it
+Fill in your [API key](https://wakatime.com/settings/api-key) when the plugin asks for it

 ### Node
 ```